Updated: Jan 2

 Physical: The Body needs Nourishment, Sleep & Movement

 Winter is a good time of year to consider which foods or nutrition plan will help you feel most vital physically and provide mental clarity.
 There are a lot of "diets" out there.
-It can be very individual when creating the right nutrition plan that allows us to integrate into a realistic lifestyle.
+It can be very individual when creating the right nutrition plan that allows us to integrate it into a realistic lifestyle.
 Take some time this Winter to do a little research either on the internet or read books on the nutrition plan that seem to resonate with your unique needs.
-Sometimes a visit with a holistic healthcare practitioner can be helpful with discovering which foods and nutritional plan is best for you.
+Sometimes a visit with a holistic healthcare practitioner or wellness coach can be helpful with discovering which foods and nutritional plan is best for you.

-Maintaining quality sleeping habits during Winter helps ward of cold/flu by keeping your immune system strong.
+Maintaining quality sleeping habits during Winter helps ward off cold/flu by keeping your immune system strong.
 Be sure your bedroom is quiet, at a comfortable temperature and as dark as possible.
-It can be helpful to avoid blue light from computer, iPad, t.v. etc at least one hour before bedtime.
+It can be helpful to avoid blue light from computers, iPad, t.v. etc at least one hour before bedtime.
 Instead, read a book or magazine, something that will relax your mind if you've had a stressful day.
 Or enjoy a great fiction novel that allows you to escape.

 Keeping physically fit in the winter is an important part of keeping your mood stable and staying connected to the outdoors.
 If you live where there is snow, take pleasure in bundling up in layers that will keep you cozy, then head outside, either alone or with a friend or your family.
 Look around, and notice how different your neighborhood looks in wintertime, and embrace the cool quiet of the season.
 And if you live where there is never snow in Winter, like I do, but temperatures have dropped, check out a local park or beach for some truly refreshing communion with nature.
 Find an exercise you enjoy, even if it is just walking.
 Exercise should not hurt.
 I do not believe in the saying: “no pain no gain”.
 Exercise should feel good and be enjoyable.
 Our bodies are always trying to talk to us.
 We strengthen the body to still the mind.